On two-dimensional steady compactly supported Euler flows with constant vorticity: The two-phase overdetermined elliptic problem ( )

-The map $F$ is Fr\'{e}chet differentiable in a neighborhood of $(\gamma_2,0) \in \mathbb{R} \times X$, as established in a standard way by the ideas in \cite[Theorem 5.3.2]{HenrotP} with the aid of Schauder theory for elliptic operators with piecewise constant coefficients \cite{Lady}.
-Consequently, for any $\eta_0 \in X$, the partial Fr\'{e}chet derivatives $\partial_{\eta}F(\gamma_2,0)[\eta_0]$ coincide with the corresponding G\^{a}teaux derivatives:
+The map \(F\) is Fr\'{e}chet differentiable near \((\gamma_2, 0)\) by the same arguments as in \cite[Theorem 5.3.2]{HenrotP}, combined with Schauder theory for elliptic equations with piecewise constant coefficients \cite{Lady}.
+Consequently, the partial Fr\'{e}chet derivatives coincide with the Gâteaux derivatives: